RRZE-HPC/MachineState/README.md

 The module cannot be used with Python2!

-The module is tested on Ubuntu Xenial for Python versions 3.4, 3.5, 3.6, 3.7 and 3.8 for the architectures AMD64, PPC64le and ARM8.
-For macOS, only Python versions 3.7 and 3.8 for the AMD64 architecture are tested.
+The module is tested on the latest Ubuntu distro for all Python versions with security support for the architectures AMD64, PPC64le and ARM8.
+For macOS, all Python versions with security support for the ARM8 architecture are tested.